7 must-sees in Maastricht according to local Maan

 The Social Hub

-Maan's venture 'Yongbloed'and his foundation 'Good People' are located in The Social Hub, formerly The Student Hotel.
+Maan's company Yongbloed and his foundation Goed Volk are located in The Social Hub, formerly The Student Hotel.
 He chose this place because the vibe of the hotel suits both organisations.
-Not only students, but locals also like to come there.
+Not only students, but also locals like to come there.
 "It is a meeting place with a young energy and a relaxed atmosphere.
 Visitors have a refreshing mindset and think in terms of possibilities.
 Together with the fine community feel, the hotel is a perfect calling card for my business."
 The Social Hub is the perfect place for those who want to work or relax in a lively and atmospheric location.
-You can stay overnight stay, (co)work, party, eat and drink there.
+You can stay overnight stay, (co-)work, party, eat and drink there.

 • Sphinx Quarter front of loods 5